Scotland confident cited Gray will be cleared

 Scotland assistant Pieter de Villiers is "confident" Richie Gray will escape sanction after being cited for foul play in Sunday's loss to New Zealand.

-The 33-year lock has been accused of breaching Law 9.20(a), which states that a player must not charge into a ruck or maul.
+The 33-year-old lock has been accused of breaching Law 9.20(a), which states that a player must not charge into a ruck or maul.

 He will attend an independent disciplinary hearing via video conference on Wednesday.